Privacy laws in Canada: How do the rules affect your business? | CFIB

 - Maintain a record of the data breach and make these records available to the Privacy Commissioner upon request

-Looking for an example?
+Looking for a policy example?

 Here’s one privacy policy you can examine: CFIB’s.
 A policy like this is a staple of any business’ website.